vvkorz/vvkorz.github.io/content/projects/mondrian/index.md

 ## The Mondrian Process

-The core of the algorithm is the 2D Mondrian Process, as defined in [1].
+The core of the algorithm is the 2D Mondrian Process, as defined in [this paper](https://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.564.8410&rep=rep1&type=pdf).
 We describe the 2D Mondrian Process `M ~ MP(lambda, x0, x1, y0, y1)` on the rectangle `(x0, x1) x (y0, y1)` with initial budget `lambda = x1 - x0 + y1 - y0`.
 A horizontal y-axis-aligned cut is made uniformly at random along the interval `(y0, y1)`.
 The new point `y_new` splits `(y0, y1)` into two intervals `(y_new, y1)` and `(y0, y_new)` and the initial budget `lambda` is regenerated as `lambda_new = lambda - Expcost`, where